The National Transit Map

 A number of entities have aggregated portions of the nation’s GTFS data.
 Members of the transit community led the way in developing and hosting a number of GTFS websites, but the level of resources required to be comprehensive and fully sustainable over time can be challenging.
 Until the National Transit Map, one factor contributing to these gaps was the variety of restrictive terms that some transit agencies set on the use of their data.
 Until now, if the public, planning agencies, researchers, or government agencies wanted to access this information for analytical purposes, they had to request the data from individual agencies on a case-by-case basis.

 This schedule data provides significant value to transit customers, transportation planners, researchers, and other stakeholders.
-For example, GTFS data is used in the location affordability portal developed by the Department of Housing and Urban Development and DOT to examine the combined costs of housing and transportation across the country.
+For example, GTFS data is used in the location affordability portal developed by the Department of Housing and Urban Development and USDOT to examine the combined costs of housing and transportation across the country.
 GTFS is also used by researchers conducting connectivity analysis, such as the University of Minnesota Accessibility Observatory.

-The DOT received significant feedback from the transportation data user and research community, which was asking for this sort of data set to be made available for research and data analysis purposes.
+USDOT received significant feedback from the transportation data user and research community, which was asking for this sort of data set to be made available for research and data analysis purposes.